Terence Stamp, star in "Superman" films, dies at 87

 British actor Terence Stamp, who famously played arch-villain General Zod in "Superman" and "Superman II," has died at the age of 87, his family said.

 The Oscar-nominated actor died on Sunday morning, his family told Reuters in a statement.
+His death was also disclosed in a death notice published online.
 The cause was not immediately known.

 "He leaves behind an extraordinary body of work, both as an actor and as a writer that will continue to touch and inspire people for years to come," the statement to Reuters said.
 "We ask for privacy at this sad time."